himanshu2454/Kunteksto/docs_source/source/intro.rst

 - example_data
     This directory contains information and sample data files for the tutorials.
 There is also an example of the completed Demo database, model, and data in the archive Demo_with_semantics.zip.

-- catalogs
-    This directory is where Kunteksto places XML catalog files used in the data validation process.

 - s3model
     Support files required for operation.